open-company/open-company-storage/README.md

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions:

-* [Java 7/8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - a Java 7 or 8 JRE is needed to run Clojure
+* [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - a Java 8 JRE is needed to run Clojure
 * [Leiningen](https://github.com/technomancy/leiningen) 2.5.1+ - Clojure's build and dependency management tool
 * [RethinkDB](http://rethinkdb.com/) v2.0.4+ - a multi-modal (document, key/value, relational) open source NoSQL database

 #### Java

-Chances are your system already has Java 7 or 8 installed.
+Chances are your system already has Java 8 installed.
 You can verify this with:

 ```console
 java -version
 ```

-If you do not have Java 7 or 8 [download it]((http://www.oracle.com/technetwork/java/javase/downloads/index.html)) and follow the installation instructions.
+If you do not have Java 8 [download it](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow the installation instructions.

 #### Leiningen